Mathnerd314/stroscot/docs/Commentary/Meta.rst

   * static library - precompiled file archive
   * static linking - compile time binding, resolving memory addresses at compile time

 * pure - prefer the proposition that all expressions have a unique value.
-So instead of "impure expression" refer to an expression that has no value or multiple values.
+So instead of "impure expression" refer to an expression that has no value (unevaluatable expression) or multiple values (ambiguous expression).
+Actually with the TRS formalism I use every expression is evaluatable so we only worry about ambiguous expressions.
 * strongly typed - `8 definitions <https://perl.plover.com/yak/12views/samples/slide045.html>`__, all different.
 It's the semantic equivalent of "amazing", i.e. "My language is strongly typed" == "My language is amazing".
 * undecidable - people use this word to imply that it's unimplementable, when there are working solvers like the ones in `termCOMP <https://termination-portal.org/wiki/Termination_Competition>`__ that solve many useful cases.
 Godel's theorem only means that pathological examples exist for each specific implementation, which is true even with Hindley-Milner (linear for real-world programs, worst-case exponential).
 Prefer "complexity at least :math:`\Sigma^0_1`", where :math:`\Sigma^0_1` is in the `arithmetic hierarchy <https://en.wikipedia.org/wiki/Arithmetical_hierarchy>`__, or a more precise class if known.
 Note that decidable problems / computable sets are in :math:`\Delta_{1}^{0} \subsetneq \Sigma^0_1`.
 * primitive - as per `Wikipedia <https://en.wikipedia.org/wiki/Primitive_data_type>`__, primitive is ambiguous and can mean "the base cases of an inductive definition", in which case use "base", or "whatever is provided by a particular processor or compiler", in which case use "built-in".
 Note that built-in does not mean base, e.g. integers can be defined in terms of booleans hence are not base cases.
 * :math:`\subset` - per `Wikipedia <https://en.wikipedia.org/wiki/Subset#%E2%8A%82_and_%E2%8A%83_symbols>`__ this is ambiguous, use :math:`\subsetneq` and :math:`\subseteq`
-* abomination - a fun word, but basically meaningless
+* abomination - a fun word, but basically meaningless in a programming context where one person's "abomination" is another person's "cool hack"
-* etc or ... - it's just too imprecise. usually if it's a list, it can just omitted.
-If there is a clear omission it can be replaced with an angle bracket construction like ``<more numbers>``, or the ambiguity erased with set-builder notation.
+* "etc" and "..." - they're just too imprecise.
+Usually if it's a list, these can just be omitted.
+If there is an intentional omission it can be replaced with an angle bracket construction like ``<more numbers>``, or the ambiguity erased with set-builder notation.

 Avoiding this terminology is easy to forget so is enforced by periodic grep's of the code.